JDeeth/ttbuilder/README.md

 - Terminal-style TUI interface to show entire timetable
 - SimSig Gateway integration for timing performance
 - Make new/altered workings in TUI and generate .wtt files for host to import?

+## Development notes

+- Configure your computer to [open .WTT files as .zip](https://superuser.com/a/1858317/677515)